 This action opens the instance's HDL source file in the text editor.
-Available only when an instance of an HDL+ component is selected.
+Available only when an instance of an HDL Core is selected.

-Note: If the component is an HDL file, this option is not available.
+Note: This option is not available, for HDL modules.
 To open an HDL file, double-click the HDL component on the SmartDesign canvas or right-click the HDL component and choose Configure.